XingruiWang/superclevr-3D-question/README.md

-# SuperCLEVR-3D Dataset Generation
+# Super-CLEVR-3D Dataset Generation

+The implementation of Super-CLEVR-3D dataset.
+This dataset is published in NeurIPS 2023 paper [3D-Aware Visual Question Answering about Parts, Poses and Occlusions](https://arxiv.org/abs/2310.17914).
+The implementaion of model is in [3D-Aware-VQA](https://github.com/XingruiWang/3D-Aware-VQA).

+The code is still updating, and the dataset download link is coming soon.

 # Image Generation

-The procedure of image generation is in `scripts/render_images_3D.sh`
+The procedure of image generation is in `scripts/render_images_3D.sh`.

 # Computer the occlusion relationship